KhondokerIslam/KhondokerIslam.github.io/_pages/about.md

 Current Status
 ======
-I am a Prospective Student seeking Ph.D. opportunities.
+I am a Prospective Student seeking Ph.D. opportunities from the Fall '23.